sdneon/node/doc/api/cli.md

 ### `--import=module`

 <!-- YAML
+added:
-added: v19.0.0
+ - v19.0.0
+ - v18.18.0
 -->

 > Stability: 1 - Experimental

 Preload the specified module at startup.
+If the flag is provided several times, each module will be executed sequentially in the order they appear, starting with the ones provided in [`NODE_OPTIONS`][].

 Follows [ECMAScript module][] resolution rules.
 Use [`--require`][] to load a [CommonJS module][].